ihodes/notes-archived/posts/next-generation-sequencing-a-gentle-introduction.md

 [^illumina]: [Illumina.com](http://www.illumina.com/).
 [^shotgun]: If we're being pedantic, shotgun sequencing has a slightly different meaning, as it has to do with a specific technology that is no longer in use, but the idea and effect are the same.
 [^fastqwiki]: [FASTQ on Wikipedia](http://en.wikipedia.org/wiki/FASTQ_format).
-[^refseq]: A reference sequence is a sequencing which is known to some high degree of certainty.
+[^refseq]: A reference sequence is a sequence which is known to some high degree of certainty.
 They are created by resequencing the same DNA over and over, until the likelihood of an error at any given point is very low.
+There are [few reference sequences](https://answers.dnanexus.com/p/183/) used, and the are generally (with exceptions and caveats galore) trusted to be accurate.
 [^phred]: [Phred quality scores, Wikipedia](http://en.wikipedia.org/wiki/Phred_quality_score).
 [^cigar]: The CIGAR string is worth reading more about, and [Matt Massie's blog](http://zenfractal.com/2013/06/19/playing-with-matches/) is best place to go for it.
 [^bqsr]: [Introduction to Base Quality Score Recalibration (BQSR)](http://zenfractal.com/2014/01/25/bqsr/).